NSombekke/DL2-GVP/Blogpost.md

 We therefore made the decision to enable vector gating on all our model experiments.

 #### Batch size
-Trainig was done on GPU, however the model with the Transformer integrated in the GVP is bigger and thus the GPU can't fit the same batch size.
-We performed experiments with multiple seeds and thus expect the batch size to not influence the training process significantly.
+The training process was conducted on a GPU; however, due to the larger size of the model incorporating the Transformer within the GVP, it was not feasible to use the same batch size as in previous experiments.
+Despite this limitation, we performed experiments with multiple seeds, mitigating the potential impact of varying batch sizes on the training process.

 ## Novel Contribution
 Description of Novel contributions of our work.

+This work uses the original Geometric Vector Perceptrons GVP and combines a TransformerConv layer attenmpting to further improve the the baseline model.

 ### The TransformerConv explained
 > Tested the integration of [`torch geometric`](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.TransformerConv.html?highlight=TransformerConv#torch_geometric.nn.conv.TransformerConv)
 > Base TransformeConv from supervisor TA https://github.com/congliuUvA/gvp originally testing on sequence prediction